NS

 France operates one of Europe's most extensive motorway toll systems — approximately 9,000 km of tolled autoroutes managed by private concession companies.
 Unlike the satellite-based systems of Germany, Austria, or Poland, the French system uses a network of physical toll plazas (gares de peage) and free-flow electronic sections.

-For trucks over 3.5 tonnes, understanding the vehicle classification system, Telepeage electronic badges, and the concession landscape is essential for cost-efficient routing through France.
+For trucks over 3.5 tonnes, understanding the vehicle classification system, Telepeage electronic badges, and the concession landscape is essential for cost-efficient routing through France — this guide covers how the system works and where planners lose margin.

 How the French Toll System Works